 8. The ADAE server performs analytics relevant operations to generate the analytics for the collision detection between any target VAL UEs, collision detection between any UEs and target VAL UEs, or collision detection between any UE within the Area of Interest and based on the request provided in step 1 and the data/analytics received from the Data Producer (e.g. 5GC NFs (e.g. GMLC, NWDAF), ADAE Client, LM server, LM client, 3rd party LM server, A-ADRF for historical data).

 9. The ADAE server sends collision detection analytics notifications to the consumer with the required collision detection analytics.
+The notification contains message as defined in table 8.14.3.4-1.